 Haim Bleikh

-ResearcherHaim Bleikh is a Researcher at the Taub Center.
-He holds a bachelor’s degree in economics from Haifa University and a master’s degree from Bar-Ilan University.
-His major areas of research are poverty and inequality, the labor market, and the economics of education.
+ResearcherHaim Bleikh is a researcher at the Taub Center.
+He holds a Bachelor’s degree in Economics from the University of Haifa and a Master’s degree in Economics from Bar-Ilan University.
+His research at the Center focuses on poverty and inequality, labor economics, and the economics of education.

 Publications